kyma-project/community/concepts/eventing/backend-crd.md

 ## Status

-The `status` contains the following fields:
+`status` contains the following fields:
 - `conditions` contains the readiness of all the components which the backend depends on.
 - `eventingReady` is evaluated by `ANDing` all the `status.conditions`.